 - Describe the purpose and functions of employer standards, policies and procedures

-- Discuss the importance of maintaining client/resident/family confidentiality
+- Discuss the importance of maintaining client and family confidentiality

-- Describe the roles and responsibilities HCAs within the health care team
+- Describe the roles and responsibilities of HCAs within the health care team

 - Describe the role of labor unions in healthcare in relation to membership, responsibilities, and implications for the HCAs